 To support a high-performing culture in your marketing team, ensure your marketing process makes it easy for people to get their work done in a timely fashion and get it right the first time, so the auditors don’t come knocking later.
 This creates clarity, confidence and accountability.

 - Documented processes

 - Integrated legal and compliance checks

 - Technology to automate the process where possible.

 A marketing resource management system can provide clarity and consistency around marketing processes, allowing your teams to streamline and document processes.
 It can ensure the required approvals are requested and received from the right people at the right time, including legal, risk and compliance, and automates those requests for approval so team members are freed from the “non-work” work of chasing up their colleagues.
 And it provides a central workplace and asset repository that makes collaboration easy.
 All of which means your team is unencumbered by organisational and cultural drag, and free to find their inner winner.

-Simple’s marketing resource management system helps enterprise marketing teams to plan, review and optimise their marketing activity and manage workflows to create exceptional customer experiences across all channels.
+Simple’s intelligent marketing resource management platform helps marketing teams to plan, review and optimise their marketing activity and manage workflows to create exceptional customer experiences across all channels.
 Book a Demo to see how it works.